afedoriouk/budget-tracker/README.md

 ### Offline Functionality

 This application utilizes IndexedDB to add offline functionality.</br>
-Also, this PWA using service worker to update data on the locar server.</br> Chrome DevTools makes it possible to test service workers on localhost.</br>
+Also, this PWA using service worker to update data on the local server.</br> Chrome DevTools makes it possible to test service workers on localhost.</br>
 Both files are located in the `public folder`
 This application is deployed to Heroku.